pclaesen/docs.request.network/docs/request-network-api/recurring-payments.md

 The payer must:

 * Approve the recurring payment contract to spend the required amount of tokens (if not already approved)
-* Sign the payment permit using EIP-712 compatible wallet
+* Sign the payment permit using an EIP-712 compatible wallet

 **Example**